Galv87/simple-password-generator/README.md

 ## Features
 - User inputs password length
-- Uses letters, numbers and symbols
+- Uses letters and numbers
 - Formats output into groups of 4 characters

 ## How to run